 A model is a representation of a set of information constructs.
 A familiar model is the relational model, which defines tables composed of columns and containing records of data.
-Another familiar model is the XML model, which defines hierarchical data sets.

 In Teiid, models are used to define the entities, and relationships between those entities, required to fully define the integration of information sets so that they may be accessed in a uniform manner using a single API and access protocol.
+Teiid can automatically map a relational model to JSON or XML for consumption via OData.

 Source models define the structural and data characteristics of the information contained in data sources.
 Teiid uses the information in source models to access the information in multiple sources, so that from a user's viewpoint these all appear to be in a single source.

 In addition to source models, Teiid provides the ability to define a variety of view models.
 These can be used to define a layer of abstraction above the physical layer, so that information can be presented to end users and consuming applications in business terms rather than as it is physically stored.
-These business views can be in a variety of forms: relational, XML, or Web services.
+These business views can be in a variety of forms: relational, XML, JSON, or Web services.
 Views are defined using transformations between models.

 Types of Models